 Shades can offer another easy-care solution.
 Bamboo shades, for instance, are good for the environment and even easier to clean than window blinds.

 Keeping your home free of allergens can help you live a more comfortable life.
-For more guidance on indoor air quality matters, call Keith Air Conditioning at 251-517-4437.
+For more guidance on indoor air quality matters, call Keith Air Conditioning, Inc. at 251-517-4437.

 Image provided by Shutterstock